Atlas VPN offers different categories of VPN servers that are optimized and equipped to provide specific features:

 This type of server is pretty explanatory within its name: they are optimized to handle connections to various streaming services.

 They tackle buffering, lags, and other issues you might face while trying to access your favorite streams.
 If you wish to get the best experience while enjoying a new show, it is highly recommended to use one of the streaming servers.

-If you would like to know how to find the Streaming servers in the Atlas VPN app, visit this article.
+Visit the article on how to find the Streaming servers in the Atlas VPN app.